CRO

 1. Check for Sample Ratio Mismatch (SRM)

-2. Evaluate primary metric against both statistical and practical significance
+2. Evaluate primary metric against statistical AND practical significance

-5. Document the full result (regardless of outcome)
+5. Document the full result (win, loss, inconclusive)

 The Learning Loop

-Every test — win, loss, or inconclusive — teaches you something about your users.
+Every test — win, loss, or inconclusive — teaches you something.

 For winners: